 Recommended by: Faith, XYU and Beyond

 Kenilworth is one of those lovely English villages that dates back to the Domesday Book.
-The Town itself makes for a perfect day out, with its fabulous boutique shops and perfect cafes to have an afternoon tea break.
-There’s also the Michelin-starred restaurant The Cross, as well as Kenilworth Castle to visit.
+The town itself makes for a perfect day out, with its boutique shops and numerous cafes.

-Kenilworth Castle is an imposing red sandstone ruin just on the edge of Kenilworth Town.
-It’s famous for being the home of Robert Dudley, the Earl of Leicester who was in love with Queen Elizabeth.
+But the most famous attraction here is Kenilworth Castle; an imposing red sandstone ruin just on the edge of Kenilworth Town.
+It’s famous for being the home of Robert Dudley, the Earl of Leicester, who was in love with Queen Elizabeth.
 CLICK HERE to check ticket prices and book.

 Kenilworth is a stunningly beautiful castle, even though much of it has gone to ruin.
 There are walking trails, grand manor houses and exquisite gardens to visit all within easy reach of the town.